cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Browser Management.md

 ## Cypress Profile

-For instance we generate our own isolated profile away from your regular browsing.
-This means things like `history` entries, `cookies`, and **3rd party extensions** will not affect Cypress.
+Cypress generates its own isolated profile away from your regular browsing profile.
+This means things like `history` entries, `cookies`, and `3rd party extensions` from your regular browsing session will not affect Cypress.

 [block:callout]
 {